 Bank Stock Crisis or Distraction?

 Adequate reserves are extremely important for maintaining a healthy bank.
 The results could be devastating for shareholders if, for example, 4% of loans were to go bad instead of the 1% for which management had reserved.
 This could wipe out an enormous portion of the book value and create huge losses on the income statement.

-Various economic conditions, like the coronavirus debilitating the economy in 2020, can cause serious concern for bank investors.
+Adverse economic conditions can cause serious concern for bank investors.
 A lot of fee income can be generated from mortgage originations, and fewer home sales means less fee income.

 It’s All About Loan Quality

 Whether bank stocks are a good buy largely comes down to the quality of the underlying loans in a bank’s portfolio.

 As one great investment giant said, it’s difficult to get a lot of eager young men and women who can instantly manufacture earnings with the wave of a pen to contain themselves when the economy is running strong and every loan looks good.